davwheat/node-js-file-uploads-server/README.md

 ## Installation

 > :warning: This service is only intended for development environments, and should not be used in production.
 The endpoints may change at any time without warning.

+### Hosting setup

+There are two main options for hosting this uploads server.
+You can:

+- host it like a normal node application, using some managed system (e.g. PM2) to handle automatic restarts, logging, etc. automatically
+- use [the official Docker container](https://github.com/davwheat/node-js-file-uploads-server-docker) (see instructions in repository)

 ### Prerequisites